Table of Contents

 The Organization of Petroleum Exporting Countries (OPEC)

-Together, they’re responsible for nearly 80% of the planet’s oil supply.
+Together, they’re responsible for nearly 80% of the planet’s oil reserves.
 As an organization, OPEC meets regularly to set production levels.
 And its decisions can directly change the price of oil and gas.
 And while it has a massive influence on the price of oil, it doesn’t control the price.

 Market Fundamentals